BlockchainCommons/www.blockchaincommons.com/_posts/2022-11-30-Silicon-Salon-3-Announcement.md

 4. The name of the presenter(s).
 5. A description of who they are and how they or their company have the expertise, capability, or reach to benefit the Silicon Salon conversation.

-Final presentations should be about five minutes long, supported by a slidedeck or some sort, which you will present in our Zoom salon on the date of the salon.
+Final presentations should be about five minutes long, supported by a slide deck or some sort, which you will present in our Zoom salon on the date of the salon.

 Please note the following deadlines for Silicon Salon 3 proposals and contributions: